graphistry/graphistry-cli/docs/testing-an-install.md

 ## 5. Test TLS Certificates

 Cloud:
+* Ensure domain<>IP assignment
   * In EC2/Azure: Allocate an Elastic/Static IP to your instance (may be optional)
   * In Route53/DNS: Assign a domain to your IP, ex: `mytest.graphistry.com`
+* Modify `data/config/Caddyfile` to use your domain name
   * Unlikely: If needed, run `DOMAIN=my.site.com ./scripts/letsencrypt.sh` and `./gen_dhparam.sh`
-* Modify `data/config/Caddyfile` to use your domain name
   * Restart `docker-compose restart caddy`, check pages load
 * Try a notebook upload with `graphistry.register(...., protocol='https')`

 ## 6 Quick Testing